mrabbitz/Project5-Vulkan-Grass-Rendering/README.md

 ## Part 1: Introduction

 This project is an implementation of techniques described in [Responsive Real-Time Grass Rendering for General 3D Scenes](https://www.cg.tuwien.ac.at/research/publications/2017/JAHRMANN-2017-RRTG/JAHRMANN-2017-RRTG-draft.pdf), using Vulkan to build an efficient grass simulator and renderer.
-Grass blades are represented as Bezier curves, with compute shaders handling the physics and culling processes, while graphics shaders manage the rendering.
+Grass blades are represented as Bezier curves, with a compute shader handling physics and culling processes, while graphics shaders manage rendering.
 The goal is to achieve realistic, performance-efficient grass rendering suitable for real-time applications.

-The base code includes a basic Vulkan setup with a compute pipeline and graphics pipelines.
-This implementation focuses on developing the shaders for the grass compute and graphics pipelines, along with custom descriptor bindings necessary to manage data between these pipelines.
+The base code includes a basic Vulkan setup with a compute pipeline and two graphics pipelines.
+This implementation focuses on developing shaders for the grass compute and graphics pipelines, along with custom descriptor bindings necessary to manage data between these pipelines.

 ## Part 2: Simulating Forces
 To create realistic movement, we simulate environmental forces on each grass blade using a compute shader.